marianogappa/ostinato/README.md

 ## Short term TODO

 - Add `ChessGame.from` and `ChessGame.to` methods for all cases
+- At the moment can only export to "short FEN"; this is enough for ChessboardJS, not for other use cases
 - Complete support for all known notations
 - Research repositories